What Is a CRM Database and Why Do You Need One?

 Most CRMs will allow you to generate, at the very least, basic sales reports so you can see trends across your customers.
 More advanced CRMs will also let you generate custom reports on different metrics and groups of customers.

-Looking to find a customer database for your company, but unsure where to start?
+Looking to find a customer database for your company but need help figuring out where to start?
 Look no further—Nutshell is the ideal choice.

 Nutshell has everything you could want in a CRM.
 On top of our expansive CRM database, we offer all the features listed above—lead communication, sales automation, and data analytics—and we make it incredibly easy for you to sort your leads and customers in our platform.